MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

     * creating a group drive
     * share data from the cloud
 * understanding group allocations in Cloudstor

+## FAIR / data publishing:
+    * how to write a read me
+    * sharing datasets on OSF - packaging data

 ## Paper of the future: